 We initiated a double-blind, placebo-controlled global Phase 2 trial of CBP-307 in 195 patients with moderate-to-severe UC.
 The primary endpoint of this trial is the clinical response at week 12 in the 0.2 mg CBP-307 group versus the placebo group, as measured by the Mayo score, an objective measure of disease severity based on stool frequency, rectal bleeding, endoscopic findings, and physician overall evaluation.
 Specifically, clinical response is defined as a decrease of at least 3 points and at least 30% from baseline in the complete Mayo score, accompanied by a decrease of at least 1 point from baseline in the rectal bleeding subscore or an absolute rectal bleeding subscore of at least 1 point.
 This trial is still ongoing.
-We anticipate reporting top-line results from this trial before the end of the first quarter of 2022.
+We anticipate reporting top-line results from this trial in the second half of 2021.